jeroenrinzema/BECM/README.md

 Below are all 4 types described and their best practices.
 All examples are written in [`SASS`](http://sass-lang.com/).

-## 🚧 Before you start

-It is advised to create a prefix for your project.
+> 🚧 It is advised to create a prefix for your project.
 In the examples below did i use the prefix `becm` as an example.

 ## Blocks